Major in Computer Science

 Computer Science major, Math minor

-Software Engineer at Alphabet Inc. currently working on Project Loon
+Software Engineer at Google (Alphabet Inc.) currently working on Project Loon

 Equipped for Change